EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Last Stand Hill & The 7th Cavalry Monument

 Today the Little Bighorn battlefield, renamed in December 1991 from Custer Battlefield National Monument to Little Bighorn Battlefield National Monument, serves as a memorial to those who fought and died in the battle.
-It’s a vast area of largely flat & windswept grassy ranch land and prairie, a high point of which is the so-called Last Stand Hill.
+It’s a vast area of largely flat & windswept grassy ranch land and prairie, a highest point of which is the so-called & infamous Last Stand Hill.

 – Two Moons, Cheyenne